xteve-project/xTeVe-Documentation/en/configuration.md

 ```
 If the buffer is disabled, only the streaming URL is passed to the client. xTeVe is then no longer involved.

+- **UDPxy** This allows xTeVe to proxy multicast streams present in a playlist through [UDPxy](http://udpxy.com).
+UDPxy is a data stream relay, capable of listening to multicast UDP stream and provide a tcp unicast stream.
+When this is set, every multicast stream URL present in the playlist (i.e., a stream that begins with udp://@) is rewritten to be proxied through the UDPxy server configured, regardless of the buffer settings.
+For example, if the Stream Buffer settings is set to none, then the rewritten url will be passed to the requested; if set to ffmpeg, then ffmpeg will be instructed to access the video stream passing through UDPxy.

 - **Buffer Size:** Size of the buffer.
 If the size of an HLS segment smaller than the buffer size, the size will be used by the HLS segment.

 - **Timeout for new client connections:** xTeVe waits for the set time before new connections are allowed.
 Helpful for fast channel switching.